cpage-pivotal/cf-mcp-client/a2a-integration-design.md

 4. ✅ Implement `A2ADiscoveryService.java`
 5. ⏭️ Write unit tests for models and discovery service (SKIPPED - to be added later)

-### Phase 2: Backend Services (Days 3-4)
+### Phase 2: Backend Services (Days 3-4) ✅ COMPLETE
-6. Implement `A2AAgentService.java`
+6. ✅ Implement `A2AAgentService.java`
-7. Implement `A2AConfiguration.java`
+7. ✅ Implement `A2AConfiguration.java`
-8. Test initialization flow with mock agent cards
+8. ✅ Test initialization flow with mock agent cards
-9. Update `MetricsService.java` to include A2A agents
+9. ✅ Update `MetricsService.java` to include A2A agents
-10. Test metrics endpoint returns A2A data
+10. ⏭️ Test metrics endpoint returns A2A data (SKIPPED - to be added later)

 ### Phase 3: Backend Controller (Day 5)
 11. Implement `A2AController.java`